mzdb/pwiz-mzdb/README.md

 ## Roadmap

 Current stable version is 0.9.7.<br/>
-Last available version is 0.9.9, consider it a Release Candidate.
+Last available version is 0.9.9, consider it a Release Candidate (binaries will be uploaded on github once this version is considered stable).

 ### Release 0.9.10